How can the history and physical examination findings direct the evaluation of lower extremity edema?

 Edema or lower extremity swelling is a common clinical complaint of both hospitalized and ambulatory patients.
 The differential diagnosis for lower extremity swelling is quite extensive.
 Despite the clinical frequency of the complaint, few clinical series address the etiology, evaluation, or diagnostic approach to lower extremity swelling.
 Clinically, edema and lymphedema are often mistakenly used interchangeably to refer to soft tissue fluid accumulation.
 However, these conditions are very different with respect to their pathophysiology and clinical implications.

 All swelling results from an increase in interstitial or tissue fluid, which is mostly water.
-The transcapillary tissue fluid may ...
+The transcapillary tissue fluid may be predominantly ...